tbates/tbates.github.io/_posts/draft posts/1890-12-01-Why-use-OpenMx.markdown

 mxEval(K, m1)
 ```

 You might try and to this using labels: but labels can only equate free parameters, not free and fixed parameters.
-SO...
+So...

 ```splus
 m1 <- mxModel(model="con_test",